Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 9. Hardness-is the resistance of a material to plastic deformation, abrasion, scratching or indentation.

-10. Impact Strength-is the amount of energy required to fracture a given volume of material.
+10. Impact strength measures the energy a material requires to fracture a given volume.

 11. Endurance Limit-is the maximum stress below which a material can theoretically endure an infinite number of stress cycles.